 When you secure a piece of press coverage mentioning you or your photography business, make sure you are making the most of it!

-Getting featured in the media isn’t easy, and it gives you visibility, kudos and credibility.
+Getting featured in the media isn’t easy and it gives you visibility, kudos and credibility.
 So, I would definitely urge you to promote your media coverage!
-Share that article far and wide to get as much benefit from the exposure as possible.

-Therefore, it absolutely makes sense to share it far and wide once it’s live or out in print!
+Therefore, it absolutely makes sense to tell people about it once it’s live or out in print!

 I believe there are many reasons why you would want to promote your media coverage, including: